Did Oxgangs do exoticism in the 1960s?

 |Outdoor Theatre Performance at Braid Burn Valley (Photograph by Mr W. R. Smith)|

 We always took our picnic deep into the valley toward the far end, at the open air theatre which had been created just after the Second World War for outdoor performances at early Edinburgh Festivals.
 This was a sylvan little spot.The water in the burn was shallow, still and clear.
 We would go barefoot in the burn and with our little nets fish for minnows and sticklebacks.
-The nets had been bought at the start of the school summer holidays, from the dry-salters shop at Oxgangs Crescent shopping precinct.
+(The nets had been bought at the start of the school summer holidays, from Francis' drysalters shop at 29 Oxgangs Crescent shopping precinct.)

 |(Outdoor Theatre Braid Burn Valley, Peter Hoffmann)|